 We created an electronic file based on records from the personnel archive of the firm, and constructed a year-end panel data set for the years 1997 to 2002.
-We have records of all employees who were employed at any time during this period.
+We have records of all employees who were employed at any time during this period, except for top managers whose information is discarded for reasons of confidentiality.
 The data contain information on individuals' demographic characteristics such as gender, age, marital status and number of children, on their educational attainment, retraining and other skill enhancement activities before joining the firm and during tenure at the firm.
 We also know the exact date when each employee started work at the firm as well as his/her complete working history before that date.
 We can trace each employee's career within the firm since we have information on the current position and on all previous positions and the periods when each of them was filled out by the employee.
 In addition we also know whether someone worked full-time or part-time.
 For those who separated from the firm we can distinguish between voluntary quit, transfer to another firm, individual dismissal, group dismissal and retirement.